Telegram is #2 in Top 10 Business Messaging platforms

 2016.
 Telegram released Bot Platform 2.0

-Messaging platform Telegram announced a 2.0 update to its bot platform - the biggest update since launch last year.
-The update brings the ability for devs to build bots that can send any type of content supported on Telegram, such as documents, MP3s, videos, stickers, animations and contacts; support for location-based services; and the ability to deeply integrate with other services based on users’ phone numbers.
-It’s also adding inline keyboards that can be structured to mesh with a particular bot’s messages — so users can tap on pre-determined buttons to respond to the bot, rather than needing to type out specific instructions.
-Telegram has built four sample bots to show off the new features: @music, a bot for searching for and sharing classical music; @youtube, a bot for searching and sharing YouTube videos; @foursquare, a bot for finding nearby restaurants and places to share addresses with friends; and @sticker, a bot for finding stickers using — you guessed it — emoji as the start point for a sticker search.
+The bot platform of the messaging platform Telegram has announced a significant 2.0 update, marking its largest update since its launch last year.
+This update introduces the capability for developers to create bots that can send various types of content supported on Telegram, including documents, MP3s, videos, stickers, animations, and contacts.
+It also includes support for location-based services and allows for deep integration with other services based on users' phone numbers.
+Furthermore, the update incorporates inline keyboards that can be customized to align with a specific bot's messages.
+This feature enables users to simply tap on predefined buttons to interact with the bot, eliminating the need to type out specific instructions.
+To showcase these new features, Telegram has developed four sample bots: @music, which allows users to search for and share classical music; @youtube, designed for searching and sharing YouTube videos; @foursquare, aimed at discovering nearby restaurants and sharing addresses with friends; and @sticker, a bot that assists in finding stickers using emoji as the starting point for a sticker search.

 2015.
 Telegram launched public chats - Channels